xhuseyin/notebook/english/words.md

 (the use of) special symbols that you add to writing to separate phrases and sentences to show that something is a question, etc.:
 His letter was completely without punctuation.

+#### bizarre

+very strange and unusual:
+a bizarre situation
+bizarre behavior